markivanugalino/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
+  - course: MSc in Physics (in progress)
+    institution: University of the Philippines Diliman
   - course: BSc in Physics
     institution: University of the Philippines Diliman
     year: 2018

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons